-A comprehensive DEWALT tool kit that incorporates all of the top tools you will need in your arsenal.
+A comprehensive tool kit that incorporates all of the top tools you will need in your arsenal.
+Features a patented 3-speed, all-metal transmission.
+Includes a bright LED work light.

-It's falls on the higher end of the price spectrum, but it's completely within reason for what you are getting.
+It falls on the higher end of the price spectrum, but it's completely worth it.

 Only has 2 speeds, making it slightly less effective for professional-level jobs.

+Tough enough for drilling both wood and steel.
 Has an ergonomic handle with trigger for comfort and control.
-10 amp motor is produces plenty of power.
+The 10 amp motor produces plenty of power.

 The chuck is a bit wobbly and not always able to keep up with the drill's power during tough jobs.